 The PCI configuration register 15 (PCICONF15) is a 32-bit read/partial-write register that accommodates the maximum latency, minimum grant, interrupt pin, and interrupt line PCI configuration registers stipulated in the PCI local bus specifications.
-The interrupt pins used by this LSI is read from bits 15 to 8.
+The interrupt pins used by the SH7751/SH7751R are read from bits 15 to 8.
 Bits 7 to 0 indicate to which of the interrupt request signal lines of an interrupt controller the interrupt line is connected.